U

 What is Marriage Allowance?

 Marriage Allowance lets a spouse or civil partner transfer £1,260 of their Personal Allowance to their partner, reducing the partner's tax by up to £252.
-The receiving partner must be a basic rate taxpayer (or starter/basic/intermediate rate in Scotland).
+The receiving partner must be a basic-rate taxpayer (or starter/basic/intermediate rate in Scotland), and the transferring partner must earn under the £12,570 allowance to benefit.